logo

 BioDelivery Sciences International Inc

-Usage: BELBUCA is indicated for managing severe and persistent pain requiring long-term opioid treatment when other options are inadequate.
-It is not intended for as-needed use and should be reserved for patients unable to tolerate or achieve relief with non-opioid or immediate-release opioids due to risks of addiction and overdose.
+Usage: BELBUCA is indicated for the management of severe and persistent pain requiring long-term opioid treatment when alternative options are inadequate.
+It is not recommended for as-needed use and should be reserved for patients for whom other treatments have failed or are unsuitable.

 • buprenorphine